 Senator Carmelo Rios

-Senator Carmelo J. Ríos-Santiago is the Immediate Past President of the National Hispanic Caucus of State Legislators.
+Senator Carmelo J. Ríos-Santiago served as President of the National Hispanic Caucus of State Legislators.
 In early 2018, he was elected President of NHCSL after having served as Vice-President for Membership, Parliamentarian and Vice-President.

 Senator Ríos-Santiago has served in the Puerto Rico Senate since 2005 and is the current Senate Majority Leader.